Sarthakcreate/ResearchScout/README.md

 ## ⭐ If You Like It

-If you found this useful, don’t forget to **star ⭐ the repo** and share it with fellow AI/Pharma enthusiasts!
+If you found this useful, don’t forget to **star ⭐ the repo** and share it with fellow AI enthusiasts!

 ---